novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 npm install @novu/node @nestjs/config
 ```

-After installing dependencies, we need to connect our app with our Novu account using the Novu API key.
+After installing dependencies, we need to connect app with our Novu account using the Novu API key.
 Simply log onto the [Novu web dashboard](https://web.novu.co) and from the settings there, obtain your API key.
 We’ll use it to connect our app to our Novu account.

 ![Novu API key is available on the Novu web dashboard](https://res.cloudinary.com/dxc6bnman/image/upload/v1688127601/guides/SCR-20230630-ppsb_ky06jv.png)